|

 true Self.

-these now, your false self is apt to distort your answers below.
+of these now, a false self is apt to distort your answers below.

 Pause,